junwatu/sentiment-analysis-griddb/blog/README.md

 ### **OpenAI**

-AI models used for natural language processing and sentiment inference.
+AI models are used for natural language processing and sentiment analysis.

 Create the OpenAI API key [here](https://platform.openai.com/).
-You may need create a project and enable few models.
-We will use `gpt-4o` model.
+You may need to create a project and enable a few models.
+We will use the `gpt-4o` model.

 ### GridDB Cloud Setup